Leafwing-Studios/leafwing-website/content/projects/index.md

 A significant portion of our work goes towards developing, improving and building open source tools to make building games better.

-If you love our [open source tools](https://github.com/leafwing-studios/), consider funding this work us on [GitHub Sponsors](hhttps://github.com/sponsors/alice-i-cecile).
+If you love our [open source tools](https://github.com/leafwing-studios/), consider funding this work on [GitHub Sponsors](https://github.com/sponsors/alice-i-cecile).

 ### [Bevy](https://bevyengine.org/)